Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements

-{\bf Display the limiting distributions.} We run Algorithms \ref{Alg_1}, \ref{Alg_2}, and \ref{Alg_3} by $1000$ independent sample paths and terminate the schemes at $k=50$.
-The empirical largest eigenvalue of the covariance matrix $\mathbf{S}_k$ (estimated by \eqref{est-covariance}) at $k=50$ are $1.648\times 10^{-5} , 1.649\times 10^{-6} , 1.825\times 10^{-6} $, respectively.
+{\bf Limiting distributions.} We run $1000$ independent sample paths of Algorithms \ref{Alg_1}, \ref{Alg_2}, and \ref{Alg_3} and terminate at $k=50$.
+The empirically obtained largest eigenvalue of the covariance matrix $\mathbf{S}_k$ (estimated by \eqref{est-covariance}) at $k=50$ are $1.648\times 10^{-5} , 1.649\times 10^{-6} , 1.825\times 10^{-6} $, respectively.
 This might imply that the accelerated scheme (Algorithm \ref{Alg_2}) has the best performance measured by the covariance of the stationary distribution.
-Since the unknown parameter $x^*$ is multi-dimensional, we merely show the limiting distribution of one component of the rescaled error $\rho^{-k/2}(x_{ k}-x^*).$ The histograms of $\rho^{-k/2}(x_{ k}^5-x^*)$ at $k=50 $ are shown in Figure \ref{GThree} along with the fitted normal distribution (the red curve), where $x_k^5 $ denotes the fifth component of $x_k.$ It is also seen that the rescaled error approximately satisfy the normal distribution and among them the accelerated scheme has the smallest variance.
+Since the unknown parameter $x^*$ is multi-dimensional, we merely show the limiting distribution of one component of the rescaled error $\rho^{-k/2}(x_{ k}-x^*).$ The histograms of $\rho^{-k/2}(x_{ k}^5-x^*)$ at $k=50 $ are shown in Figure \ref{GThree} along with the fitted normal distribution (the red curve), where $x_k^5 $ denotes the fifth component of $x_k.$ It is also seen that the rescaled error is (approximately) normally distributed and among these, the accelerated scheme has the smallest variance.
 In addition, the histograms of the rescaled suboptimality gap $\rho^{-k}(f(x_k)-f(x^*))$ at $k=50$ are shown in Figure \ref{Ggap}.
 We can further conclude that the empirical sub-optimality gap of the accelerated scheme is the best among the proposed variable sample-size schemes.
 We further run the SGD method $ x_{k+1}=x_k - R_u^{-1} \nabla f(x_k,\xi_{j,k})/k$.
 The histogram along with the fitted normal distribution of $\sqrt{N}(x_N^5-x^*)$ is displayed in Figure \ref{GFour}, while the empirical sub-optimality gap $N(f(x_N)-f(x^*))$ is shown in Figure \ref{Gsub}, where $N\triangleq \sum_{k=1}^{50} N_k $ denotes the number of sampled gradients utilized by Algorithms \ref{Alg_1}-\ref{Alg_3}.